 What Type of Information Does Google Chrome Collect?

-If you’re signed in to the browser, Google Chrome taps into your Web activity to target ads.
+When you sign in to the browser, Google Chrome taps into your Web activity to target ads.
 This is how a pair of sneakers you looked at a few hours ago keeps showing up in ads everywhere you browse.
 Google Chrome also can track which YouTube videos you watch to suggest others you might be interested in.

 Depending upon your settings, Google also tracks where you travel while carrying your devices such as smartphones, tablets, and laptops.
 It also tracks how long you stay at each location, even if you are not using the browser or any Google service.